project-chip/connectedhomeip/examples/all-clusters-app/telink/README.md

-# Matter Telink Thermostat Example Application
+# Matter Telink All Clusters Example Application

+The Telink All Clusters Example Application implements various ZCL clusters populated on three endpoints.
 You can use this example as a reference for creating your own application.

 ![Telink B91 EVK](http://wiki.telink-semi.cn/wiki/assets/Hardware/B91_Generic_Starter_Kit_Hardware_Guide/connection_chart.png)